rob-murray/os-leaflet/README.md

 The **os-leaflet** project extends Leaflet's `L.TileLayer.WMS` class and integrates easily with Leaflet.

-To use the Layer in your map just get the `L.Proj.CRS` - Coordinate Reference System, how the earth is represented in this part of the world - via a factory method.
+To use the Layer in your map just get the **EPSG:27700** `L.Proj.CRS` (Coordinate Reference System - how the earth is represented in for Ordnance Survey maps) - via a factory method as below.

 ```javascript
 var osgbCrs = L.OSOpenSpace.CRS;
 ```

-Create a `L.Map` as normal but specify the `L.Proj.CRS` created above and set Leaflet options `continuousWorld` to `true` and `worldCopyJump` to `false`.
+Create a `L.Map` as normal but specify the `L.Proj.CRS` from this library, see example below.
 The zoom levels available are essentially the layers provided by this `OSOpenSpace` layer so set these as below.

 ```javascript
 var map = new L.Map('map', {